 Client input not required

-After requirements phase, client input is minimal (save for occasional reviews, approvals, and status meetings).
-This means you don’t have coordinate with them and wait for when they’re available.
+After the requirements phase, client input is minimal (save for occasional reviews, approvals, and status meetings).
+This means you don't have to coordinate with them and wait for when they're available.

 Easier to measure